AKASHAorg/Translations/meeting-notes/180605-cw23-int-notes.md

 - The following project is on-hold until we receive the key prototype:
     - Freedom Key

-## Goals with deadline by end of June
+## Goals with deadline by the end of June

 - [Organize the BACKLOG](https://github.com/AkashaProject/Community/issues/16) **high priority** @all
 - Modularization of the application @marius